m-lab/tcp-info/README.md

 And (almost) all package use metrics.

-### Layers (each layer depends only on items to right, or lower layers)
+### Layers for main.go (each layer depends only on items to right, or lower layers)

 1. main.go
-1. collector > saver > cache > parse
+1. collector > saver > cache
+1. netlink > inetdiag
+1. tcp, zstd, metrics

+### Layers for parse package:

+1. parse (used by command line tools, etl)
+1. netlink > inetdiag
-1. inetdiag, tcp, zstd, metrics
+1. tcp, zstd, metrics